Donald Trump Jr. Recalls Playing Video Games With Micheal Jackson As A Child

 — Michael Jackson (@michaeljackson) October 7, 2019

-As The Inquisitr previously reported, actor Faizon Love suggested in a recent interview with VladTV that Jackson’s public lifestyle, in which he surrounded himself with children, was an “act.”
-He claims that Jackson was a “smart businessman” and the “animals and all that bulsh*t” was part of a performance, although this appears to conflict with the Trump family’s recollection of Jackson.
+As The Inquisitr previously reported, actor Faizon Love suggested in a recent interview with VladTV that Jackson’s public lifestyle — in which he surrounded himself with children — was an “act.”
+Love claims that Jackson was a “smart businessman” and the “animals and all that bulsh*t” was part of a performance.
+However, these claims appear to conflict with the Trump family’s recollection of Jackson.

 Leaving Neverland has sparked a counter-documentary, Michael Jackson: Chase the Truth, which includes appearances by Jackson’s former bodyguard, Matt Fiddes, and Jackson biographer Mike Smallcombe.